 While these strategies can operate independently to boost your practice’s referral rates, they work best together.
 In conjunction, reputational management, social engagement, and Facebook advertising form a digital marketing plan that’s unmatched in communicating your competitive advantages in expertise and experience to deliver personalized customer service that’s superior.
 This will help you compete and win against DSOs in converting more new patients.

-Download a PDF of the full article.
+of the full article.